 - Miaoshiqi Liu (PhD, Toronto) → Morgan Stanley

-- Federica Milinanni (PhD, KTH) → postdoc, Northwestern
+- Federica Milinanni (PhD, KTH) → postdoc at Brown & Northwestern

-- Ardjen Pengel (PhD, Delft) → postdoc, Cambridge
+- Ardjen Pengel (PhD, Delft) → postdoc at Cambridge → hedge fund in London

 Postdocs at the Department of Mathematical Sciences are usually 2-year positions.
 The PhD program typically lasts 3 years, but we also offer flexible PhD programs (4+4 and 3+5) which combine MSc and PhD studies.